December 15, 2008

 Every year since 2005, I’ve spent the better part of a week in late December planning my life for the next year.
 Overall, this is probably the best decision I’ve made in terms of working towards multiple goals simultaneously.

-The idea is to create a road map for the year ahead – not a rigid daily schedule, but an overall outline of what matters to me and what I hope to achieve in the next year.
+The idea is to create a road map for the year ahead—not a rigid daily schedule, but an overall outline of what matters to me and what I hope to achieve in the next year.
 I complete this process in bits and pieces over several days, partly because of my ADD brain but also because it helps to think about it slowly.
-Some of you who have the ability to concentrate on one thing for hours at a time may prefer to do this all at once.
+Some of you who have the ability to concentrate on one thing for hours at a time may prefer to do it all at once.

 In this essay I’ll take you step-by-step through what I do every December to help plan the next year.
 I’ll show you the spreadsheet template I use and provide examples through each part of the process.
 You certainly don’t have to use my system, but you’re welcome to it if you want.